 A more contemporary approach, value streams, take the perspective of the initiating or triggering stakeholder – often a customer – rather than an internal value chain or process perspective.
 Porter also mentioned the buyer’s value chain as a vital source of information to understand the customer’s actual needs.

-The ValueHub™ can be perceived as a forwarding process: a series of activities that are unique to the business and offer the business a competitive advantage over others, or reversed engineered from a ‘initiating or triggering stakeholder perspective’, i.e., seen from a buyer’s need or value deficit.
+The ValueHub™ can be perceived as a forwarding process: a series of activities that are unique to the business and offer the company a competitive advantage over others or reverse-engineered from an ‘initiating or triggering stakeholder perspective,’ i.e., seen from a buyer’s need or value deficit.

-In any case, the Value Hub™ in my perception is very much like a black box and its mode of operation should be considered a trade secret.
-Similar to how Coca Cola scrupulously protects the recipe for its lucrative beverage.
+In any case, the ValueHub™, in my perception, is very much like a black box, and its mode of operation should be considered a trade secret.
+Similar to how Coca-Cola scrupulously protects the recipe for its lucrative beverage.

 Each ValueHub™ needs internal resources and capabilities to create value.
-However, in most cases, it also needs materials from external sources: this is what I call the Value Intake.
+However, it also needs materials from external sources in most cases: this is what I call the Value Intake.

 The ValueHub formula is simple:

 VH Delivery (p) - VH Intake (c) - VH Creation (c) = VH Capture VH = ValueHub, p = performance, c = cost

 There is one last thing I would like to mention: if a ValueHub is unable to deliver the value it has created (find enough paying customers to cover the cost), the ValueHub should be liquidated.
-A business can not sustain, regardless of the investment, if it is unable to build meaningful and lasting customer relationships at a profit.
+A business can not sustain, regardless of the investment, if it cannot build meaningful and lasting customer relationships at a profit.

 Continue reading: The ValueHub Theory (2)

-In the ROUNDMAP™ engagement, based on shared experiences, is being represented by the RED quarter, named SUCCESS.
-It is a crucial element in customer lifecycle management and it has the potential to cross the silos.
+In the ROUNDMAP™, engagement, based on shared experiences, is being represented by the RED quarter, named SUCCESS.
+It is a crucial element in customer lifecycle management, and it has the potential to cross the silos.

-(*) The Customer Development method by Steve Blank, godfather of the LEAN start-up movement, does include recurrence, or rather re-iteration, however, the LEAN methodology is intended to find a product-market fit fast (pose a business model hypothesis, design an experiment, get out of the building and test it), not to lead a single customer through a customer lifecycle.
+(*) The Customer Development method by Steve Blank, the godfather of the LEAN start-up movement, does include recurrence, or rather re-iteration; however, the LEAN methodology is intended to find a product-market fit fast (pose a business model hypothesis, design an experiment, get out of the building and test it), not to lead a single customer through a customer lifecycle.